relaernu/etl_project/README.md

 2. In your python environment(PythonData for me), run following command to install kaggle api lib: pip install kaggle

-3. Get your kaggle.json file for api key from kaggle.com ——> account ——> Create New API Token and put it as the structure shows
+3. Get your kaggle.json file for api key from kaggle.com ——> account ——> Create New API Token and put it where as the structure shows

 4. dblogin.json format as follow:
     {